neo4j/graphql/docs/rfcs/rfc-028-connect-in-update-mutations.md

 * Adding extra complexity to our API.
 * Unclear to users what behaviour to expect/how to use these new features - will need good documentation and examples.
-* Disconnecting all relations that match the given filters could be a breaking change

 ### Security consideration